im-sticky/im-sticky.github.io/src/blog-posts/outer-wilds-experiences.md

 title: You have to play Outer Wilds
 description: Thoughts on Outer Wilds as a game and my experiences playing it.
 slug: outer-wilds-experiences
-date: 2021-07-18
+date: 2021-07-30
 hero: outer-wilds-hero.jpg
 ---

-_Note: This post is very spoiler heavy and if you have not played the game I encourage you to do so first.
-This is written for people who have played the game._
+_Note: This post is very spoiler heavy and is intended for those who have played the game.
+I have a short spoiler free review [here](/blog/outer-wilds-review)_

+### Preface

+I spent a lot of time writing this and it turned out much larger than I anticipated.
+It went through a couple re-writes/re-works since the way I originally had tackled writing it was that of the perspective of a game review for everyone, when in reality I was writing it because I enjoyed the game so much.
+My real target audience was friends and myself.
+Both so that I could share what I had experienced while playing the game, as well as articulating what I appreciate about the game itself.
+It will also be nice to be able to read my own gameplay stories and re-live those moments.
+If you are a total stranger that somehow found your way here, just know that I appreciate you reading this.

+## Venture into the Outer Wilds

 Outer Wilds is easily the best video game I have played in the past few years.
 I heard about outer wilds a short while after it came out in 2019 from a co-worker.
 He was talking about how he had recently started playing it and that it played kind of like a sci-fi version of Majora's Mask.
 I was pretty sold on trying it out after that.
 At the time it was exclusive ot the Epic store, and around winter time there was a promo for a $10 off coupon, and decided to buy it.
 And thats where it sat for nearly 2 years, until this July.